-Brian Cox appeared as well for numerous times at TED (Technology, Entertainment, and Design) in which he gave talks on the particle and LHC physics.
-He was then featured in 2009 as one of the Sexiest Men Alive in People’s Magazine.
+He appeared numerous times at TED (Technology, Entertainment, and Design) where he gave talks on particle and Large Hadron Collider physics.
 The Symphony of Science featured him in The Case for Mars in 2010.

 His effort to broadcast and publicize science has brought him numerous awards and recognitions.
-In the year 2002, he was voted for an International Fellow of The Explorers Club.
-After 4 years, Brian Cox received the award on British Association’s Lord Kelvin because of this craft.
-It was the same year that he was awarded an early career research fellowship system – the Royal Society University Research Fellowship.
+In 2002, he was voted an International Fellow of The Explorers Club.
+In 2006 Brian Cox received the British Association’s Lord Kelvin Award for publicizing science.

 He received an OBE for services to science in 2010, the President’s Medal from the Institute of Physics in 2012 and the Royal Society Michael Faraday Prize in 2012.

 Professor Cox is a humanist and is a “Distinguished Supporter” of the BHA or the British Humanist Association.